msafari0/Identikeep/README.md

 **The plugin runs only once per computing node.**

+### Adding plugins
+There are two ways to implement new plugins.
+The first (raccomended) one is to write it following the template in the folder `Plugins/Template`, ant then compile it as a shared module.

+A second easier but less efficient and less powerful way is to write a stand-alone program, e.g. `myextension.sh`, and place it in a folder named `extensions` inside the plugin `bin` folder.
+All the programs inside the `extensions` folder will be executed by the **Extensions** plugin.
+Each extension **must write the following values in the standard output**:

+- Field name:

+        Name: field_name

+- Value type, which can be `string`, `integer` or `float`

+        Type: value_type

+- Value, whose form depends on the Type:

+        Value: field_value

+- Value unit (optional)

+        Unit: field_unit

+- Log message (optional), reported by identikeep log file

+        Message: my_message

+Value is the only field that can be repeated.
+In this case, all the values will be saved in the output file as a list.
+For example, the following bash script collects the information on the CPU frequencies:

+    #!/bin/bash
+    echo "Name: MyCpuFreq"
+    echo "Type: float"

+    array=(`cat /proc/cpuinfo | sed  -rn 's/[cC]pu MHz[ \t]+:[ \t]+([[:digit:]]+.[[:digit:]]+)/\1 /gp'`)
+    ncores=${#array[@]}

+    for i in $(seq 0 $(($ncores-1)))
+    do
+            echo Value: ${array[i]}
+    done

+    echo "Unit: Mhz"

+If this script is placed in the foled `bin/extensions`, a field named `MyCpuFreq` will be created in the plugin `Extensions`, which will contains a list of the CPU frequencies.

+This approach clearly has some limitations:

+- Extensions cannot access the parameters concerning MPI, such that they cannot make use of MPI calls.
+So, extensions can be used only to collect **local** information.
+- Moreover, it is required that each extension is able to run on each node.
+- At the current implementation, each extension can return only one field (this fact may change in the future)

+The main advantages are, instead:

+- Extensions are much simpler to write
+- The user is free to code the extensions in any language (bash, python, C/C++, Fortran, etc.)

 ## Advanced use
 Identikeep provides a tool to intercept the MPI calls of an executable via the PMPI interface.
 If we need to run Identikeep to have a snapshot of the system configuration when a program `MyProg` is launched, there are two different ways.